tobiasrausch/sv/README.md

 ## Load the software stack

-Load the mamba environment with all required tools
+Load the mamba environment with all required tools.

 ```bash
 if [ ! -z ${CONDA_PREFIX+x} ]; then conda deactivate; fi